 Students enrolled in AP courses are required to take the May AP exams.
 Exam fees are \$96/exam and are administered at Bethlehem Academy.
 College credits may generally be earned when a student scores a 3 or higher on the AP exam.

 College in the Schools (CIS)

-- Global America: U.S. History Since 1865-University of Minnesota HIST 1308 - CSE Calculus I-University of Minnesota MATH 1371
+- Global America: U.S. History Since 1865-University of Minnesota HIST 1308 - CSE Calculus I-University of Minnesota MATH 1371 - Human Physiology, Technology and Medical Devices-University of Minnesota BIOL 1015

 Advanced Placement (AP)